arrow-kt/arrow-website/content/docs/learn/typed-errors/validation.md

 provides `Raise` inside the block (hence the need to call `.bind()`), and `raise`s automatically if any error is found.

-Another way to write the code above is creating a list of `Either` using `map`, and then using `.bindAll()` at the very end.
+Another way to write the code above is by creating a list of `Either` using `map`, and then using `.bindAll()` at the very end.
 This often turns into simpler code when your validations use wrapper types, as we do here, since you don't need to call the intermediate `.bind()`.